deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 ![](charts/charts_3_0.png)

-> 🔼 The chart displays the TextVQA performance of LLaVA-1.5 with varying ratios of retained image tokens at different layers, and visualizes the attention map in shallow and deep layers to show that visual redundancy progressively increases in deeper layers of the model.
+> 🔼 The chart displays the TextVQA performance of LLaVA-1.5 with varying ratios of retained image tokens at different layers and visualizes the attention maps in shallow and deep layers to show that visual redundancy increases with the depth of the model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Observatioins about visual redundancy acoross layers.
 Left: TextVQA performance of LLaVA-1.5 with varying ratio of retained image tokens at different layer.
 The preserved image tokens are those that receive the highest attention from the text tokens.
 Right: Visualization of attention map in shallow and deep layers.